Jump Restore Light Transport: Global discovery

-There is an additional issue we have not addressed so far.
-The most common proposal kernels for the Metropolis-Hastings algorithm used in practice, are based on time-discretized diffusion processes.
+This is a practical problem, since the most common proposal kernels for the \gls{mh} algorithm are based on time-discretized diffusion processes.
 They are excellent for local exploration.
-However, without incorporation of \emph{large scale movements}, exploration of the whole state space will be slow and could even get stuck in local modes of the target distribution.
-This is particularly transparent in the (Metropolis-adjusted or not) Langevin algorithm, since it is effectively a stochastically perturbed gradient descent update scheme.
-One such example is shown in~\cref{fig:analytic_metropolis_restore}.
-The target distribution shown in black has three modes.
-We generate one million samples shown in orange.
-Depending on the initial state chosen, only a single mode is discovered.
-This does not come to a surprise.
-By \eqref{eq:optimal-acceptance-function}, the small moves are rejected when the current state is placed (goes) outside of the mode.
-This is simply due to the rapidly decreasing target density value.
+However, without incorporation of \emph{large-scale} moves, exploration of the whole state space will be slow and could even get stuck in local modes of the target distribution.
+This is particularly intuitive in the Langevin algorithm - whether Metropolis-adjusted or not - as it is effectively a stochastically perturbed gradient descent update scheme.